pbrocks/pbrocks-docs/migrating.md

 ## Better separation of client and server side modules

-Feathers core was working on the client and the server since v2 but it wasn't always entirely clear which related modules should be used how.
-Now all client side connectors are located in their own repositories while the main Feathers repository can be required the same way on the client and the server.
+PMPro core was working on the client and the server since v2 but it wasn't always entirely clear which related modules should be used how.
+Now all client side connectors are located in their own repositories while the main PMPro repository can be required the same way on the client and the server.

 __Before__